How to Set Up a Fly Rod

 Choosing the proper fly rod takes patience and a willingness to ask questions.
 There are a few things to consider while making decisions on your gear setup.
 First, know the water that you’re fishing.
 If it’s a wider river with quite a few seams and stronger current, you’re going to need somewhere between a 5 and 8-weight rod.
 These rods are also powerful enough to fight through windier weather you might encounter in these open areas.

 If you find yourself on medium-size rivers and some stream fishing, then a lighter fly rod weight will work just fine.
 Try a 4 or 5-weight.
 These allow you to make finesse casts, but still have power to fight larger fish and make some casts through the wind.
-The 5-weight is the most versatile rod choice for anglers.
-You can fight large fish, but still find that touch you need on small streams.
+The 5-weight fly rod is the most versatile rod choice for fly fishers.
+You can fish nymphs, dries, or a small streamer but still find that touch you need on small streams.

-Rods between size 1 and 3-weight are perfect for small streams, trout, and pure finesse fishing.
-You won’t achieve much power with these rods, but can still tire out fish and perfectly lay down your flies in those gin-clear streams.
+Rods between size 1 and 3-weight are perfect for small streams, trout fishing, and pure finesse fishing.
+You won’t achieve accurate long casts with these rods or be very successful if hooking into a salmon or steelhead, but can still tire out fish and perfectly lay down your flies in those gin-clear streams.
 These rods take the most getting used to but are an absolute blast to fish.